freedombox/FreedomBox/HACKING.md

 ### Install Dependencies

-**For running tests in the VM** run `vagrant provision --provision-with tests`.
+#### For running tests inside the VM

+Run `vagrant provision --provision-with test.

-Otherwise follow the instructions below.
+#### For running tests on host machine

+Follow the instructions below to run the tests on host machine.
+If you wish perform the tests on host machine, the host machine must be based on Debian Buster (or later).

 ```
 $ pip3 install splinter
 $ pip3 install pytest-splinter
-$ pip3 install pytest-bdd
+$ sudo apt install python3-pytest-bdd
-$ sudo apt install xvfb  # optional, to avoid opening browser windows
+$ sudo apt install xvfb python3-pytest-xvfb  # optional, to avoid opening browser windows
-$ pip3 install pytest-xvfb  # optional, to avoid opening browser windows
+$ sudo apt install firefox
 ```

 - Install the latest version of geckodriver.
-It's usually a single binary which you can place at /usr/local/bin/geckodriver
+It is usually a single binary which you can place at /usr/local/bin/geckodriver .
+Geckodriver will use whichever binary is named 'firefox' for launching the browser and interacting with it.

-- Install the latest version of Mozilla Firefox.
-Download and extract the latest version from the Firefox website and symlink the binary named `firefox` to /usr/local/bin.

-Geckodriver will then use whatever version of Firefox you symlink as /usr/local/bin/firefox.

 ### Run FreedomBox Service